beancount/docs/docs/importing_external_data.md

 -   file_date(): If a date can be extracted from the statement’s contents, return it here.
 This is useful for dated PDF statements… it’s often possible using regular expressions to grep out the date from a PDF converted to text.
 This allows the filing script to prepend a relevant date instead of using the date when the file was downloaded (the default).

 -   file_name(): It’s most convenient not to bother renaming downloaded files.
-Oftentimes, the files generated from your bank either all have a unique name and they end up getting renamed by your browser when you download multiple ones and the names collide.
+Oftentimes, the files generated from your bank all have a unique name and they end up getting renamed by your browser when you download multiple ones and the names collide.
 This function is used for the importer to provide a “nice” name to file the download under.

 So basically, you create some module somewhere on your PYTHONPATH—anywhere you like, somewhere private—and you implement a class, something like this: